 7. How to start a business in China – summary

 If you have come up with a brilliant idea for business in China, you could start actions and make your plan come true.
 As you know now, the process of opening a business in China needs some time and patience.
+There are some huge competitors on the market.
+The biggest companies in China might be impossible to overcome, but there are still plenty of fields you can compete with them.
 Choose the most relevant business structure, create a specific business plan, gather all necessary documentation and register the company.
 Brace yourself and even there is a risk to make some mistakes, the Chinese proverb says: “A fall into a ditch makes you wiser”.